theedgy/cc-post/POST.md

  4) Provider
  5) ReactRedux.Provider
  6) ConnectFunction  (for both Teams and Statistics)
- 7) ReactRedux.Provider (for both Teams and Statistics) (which is consumer i believe)
+ 7) ReactRedux.Provider (for both Teams and Statistics) (which is consumer I believe)
  8) and finally our two components Teams and Statistics

-For 5 tries i recorded following render times : 9.4, 8.9, 8.7, 8.4, 8.1 which gives us around 8.7 as an average.
+For 5 tries I recorded following render times : 9.4, 8.9, 8.7, 8.4, 8.1 which gives us around 8.7 as an average.

 Now lets do the same for Hooks implementations: